-Pulled muscles are a real pain in life in general, and even more so when it comes to your fitness.
-If you’re in the middle of a workout or you have an active lifestyle, there’s no telling the amount of damage a pulled muscle can do to you in both the long and the short term.
-When you understand them better, it's easier to avoid them and learn how to deal with them in the most efficient way, so here are some things to think about.
+Pulled muscles are a real pain in life, and even more so when it comes to your fitness.
+If you’re in the middle of a workout or have an active lifestyle, there’s no telling the amount of damage a pulled muscle can do to you in both the long and the short term.
+However, when you understand them better, it’s easier to avoid them and learn how to deal with them most efficiently, so here are some things to think about.

 Torn Muscle Fibres

-The cause of a pulled muscle is essential to understand before looking at how to deal with one; otherwise, it may be hard to get around what's happening.
+The cause of a pulled muscle is essential to understand before looking at how to deal with it; otherwise, it may be hard to get around what’s happening.
 A pulled muscle is caused by damaging muscle fibre or the tendons that the muscle is attached to.
-It can have a huge range of severity, but typically it's nothing major.
-It happens because you've overexerted yourself in your training some way either by overtraining, not preparing or even just an accident.
+It can have a huge range of severity, but typically it’s nothing major.
+Instead, it happens because you’ve overexerted yourself in your training in some way, either by overtraining, not preparing or even just an accident.

 When it does happen, you need to know what to do to prevent yourself from dealing any more damage or making it worse and to speed up the recovery, so you’re back on your game in no time.
 Here’s the general response, RICE, recommended by the NHS:

 Finally, elevation.
-Elevation again reduces that blood flow to the affected area so that you aren't putting yourself in more pain, and it forces you to rest.
-You can't go and play whatever sport you were doing or lift that weight if your legs are strung up above you!
+Elevation, again, reduces that blood flow to the affected area so that you aren’t putting yourself in more pain, and it forces you to rest.
+You can’t go and play whatever sport you are doing or lift that weight if your legs are strung up above you!

 Warm Up Properly

 Warming up is essential to exercise in and out of looking into a pulled muscle.
-There are far worse things that can happen if you don’t prepare your body for what you are about to demand from it.
-A pulled muscle is destined to happen if you don’t look after yourself and make sure that those muscles are in the best possible shape that they can be.
+Far worse things can happen if you don’t prepare your body for what you are about to demand from it.
+A pulled muscle is destined to happen if you don’t look after yourself and ensure that those muscles are in the best possible shape they can be.

 Overuse of your muscles can also easily lead to a pulled muscle.
 You have to be taking time between your workouts to allow your body to recover and rebuild if you want to see your progress develop anyway.
-If you're applying the same strain day in day out with no added support, you're going to weaken the muscle gradually until it's inevitable.
+If you’re applying the same strain day in and day out with no added support, you will weaken the muscle gradually until it’s inevitable.
 Train smart.

 That’s about it for what you need to know about a pulled muscle.
 They may be one of the more common injuries, but they are usually preventable.
-Act as fast as you can and stop whatever it was you were doing in order to prevent further damage and see your GP if it gets worse.
+So act as fast as you can, stop whatever you were doing to prevent further damage, and see your GP if it worsens.